CSBG-LSU/BionoiNet/bionoi/README.md

    <p align="center">
    <img width="200" height="200" src="example_output/5iunE00_blended_XOY+_r0_OO.png">
    </p>

+## Generate Images for your own dataset
-10. To generate images for your own binding sites, you need to write a simple bash script to specify the path of .mol2 file, pop file (for sasa) and profile file (for sequence entropy) for each binding site.
+To generate images for your own binding sites, you need to write a simple bash script to specify the path of .mol2 file, pop file (for sasa) and profile file (for sequence entropy) for each binding site.
 The ```img_gen.sh``` is a straightforward example to do that.

-## Contributors:
-Rajiv Gandhi Govindaraj, Jeffrey Lemoine, Limeng Pu, Ye Fang, Wentao Shi, Joseph Feinstein and Michal Brylinski.

-## Citation:
+## Citation
+Shi W, Lemoine JM, Shawky MA, Singha M, Pu L, Yang S, Ramanujam J, Brylinski M. (2020) BionoiNet: Ligand-binding site classification with off-the-shelf deep neural network.
+Bioinformatics 36 (10): 3077-3083.